 For graduates with an engineering degree who wish to pursue a career in health care, a Master’s Degree in Biomedical Engineering is an exciting choice.
 This program draws heavily on your engineering knowledge while applying that knowledge to the biological life sciences.

-We encourage students from any major to consider expanding their knowledge of the life sciences by completing a minor in biology, biomedical engineering, or biochemistry & microbiology.
+We encourage students from any major to consider expanding their knowledge of the life sciences by completing a minor in biology or biochemistry & microbiology.
 The minor will expose you to entirely new career and research possibilities in an exciting and growing field.

 We were making the first step out of the age of chemistry and physics, and into the age of biology.